supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 As you may recall, there were some <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red blocks</span> present in the [timeline tab](#timeline-tab).
 We learned that these blocks represent time spent studying with SuperMemo.

 These blocks are also represented by a graph to help you spot trends and, hence, determine the best time to learn.
 Simply click the "Switch between sleep data and repetition data" [button](/supermemo/sleep-chart/circadian-hrs-arising.png) to get this graph!

+The interpretation of the blue line, red line, and the 3 axes is exactly the same as before.

 .
 .